-In this work, we have introduced a novel family of MCMC algorithms, named Orthogonal MCMC schemes, that incorporates "horizontal" MCMC transitions to share information among a cloud of parallel "vertical" MCMC chains.
+In this work, we have introduced a novel family of MCMC algorithms, named Orthogonal MCMC (O-MCMC) schemes, that incorporates "horizontal" MCMC transitions to share information among a cloud of parallel "vertical" MCMC chains.
 We have described different alternatives for exchanging information among independent parallel chains.
 Compared to the fully independent parallel chains approach, the novel interacting techniques show a more robust behavior with respect to the parameterization and better performance for different number of chains.
-One reason is that the novel algorithms provide a good trade-off between the use of an independent or random walk proposal density, i.e., between local an global explorations.
-We have considered two different approaches for the interaction among the chains: in the first one, a MCMC technique over the entire population is directly applied whereas, in the second one, the initial population \mathcal{P}t is used for building a suitable mixture density $\psi(\mathbf{x})$ employed as proposal function in the horizontal transitions.
-This second approach can be interpreted as an adaptive MCMC scheme where the location parameters of the N components of mixture $\psi(\mathbf{x})$ are updated driven by N parallel MCMC chains.
-The outputs of these parallel chains are also employed in the approximation of the target.
-Furthermore, we have designed different parallel Multiple Try Metropolis (P-MTM) schemes using an independent proposal pdf, where the drawn candidates are "recycled" in order to reduce the overall computational cost.
-Finally, we have described two modified versions of O-MCMC for optimization and the application to big data problems.
-The ergodicity of all the proposed methodologies have been discussed and several
+One reason of this behavior is that the novel algorithms provide a good trade-off between the use of an independent and a random walk proposal density, i.e., between local an global exploration.
+We have considered two different approaches for the interaction among the chains: in the first one, an MCMC